Udayraj123/OMRChecker/README.md

 Hello there! 👋

 We're calling for contributions in Hacktoberfest 2022, Do check [here](https://github.com/Udayraj123/OMRChecker/issues) for issues to work on.
-For the previous version of OMRChecker, visit [legacy code](https://github.com/Udayraj123/OMRChecker/tree/master-legacy).
+For the previous version of OMRChecker, visit the [legacy code](https://github.com/Udayraj123/OMRChecker/tree/master-legacy).

 P.S.
 Good news!
 We're now featured on [up-for-grabs](https://up-for-grabs.net) and [awesome-hacktoberfest-2022](https://github.com/OtacilioN/awesome-hacktoberfest-2022)!
 Have applied on [good-first-issue](https://github.com/deepsourcelabs/good-first-issue/pull/470) as well.